School of Art

 Associate Professor, Studio Arts (Sculpture)

-Born in Reading, Pennsylvania, Van Aken received his undergraduate education in communication theory and art.
-Immediately following his studies he lived and worked in Poland under the auspices of the Andy Warhol Foundation and the United States Information Agency.
-Returning after several years in Europe, Van Aken received his M.F.A. from the University of North Carolina at Chapel Hill in 2001.
-Since this time his work has been exhibited nationally and internationally, receiving numerous honors including a Joan Mitchell Award, Association of International Curator’s of Art Award, and a 2009 Creative Capital Grant.
+Born in Reading Pennsylvania, Sam Van Aken received his undergraduate education in Art and Communication Theory.
+Immediately following his studies he lived in Poland and worked with dissident artists under the former communist regime through the auspices of the Andy Warhol Foundation and the United States Information Agency.
+Van Aken received his MFA from the University of North Carolina at Chapel Hill and since this time his work has exhibited nationally and internationally receiving numerous honors including a Joan Mitchell Foundation Award, Association of International Curator’s of Art Award and a Creative Capital Grant.
+Sam Van Aken lives and works in Syracuse New York, where he is currently an Associate Professor in the School of Art at Syracuse University.
+Van Aken is represented by Ronald Feldman Fine Arts.

 Van Aken and the Tree of 40 Fruit were recently featured in a National Geographic video.